marco-dierenfeldt/EM-Oracle-Fun/README.md

 2) If your favourite language/technology/framework allready exists simply add your version in a clean way to the existing launcher.
 3) Every single solution shall take the two teamnames as parameter and return a text containing the goals of each team and proclaim the winner.
 ## Additional info
 A first example is implemented in react and therefore resides in the react subfolder.
+If you are interested in extending the existing react app, follow the README.md file there.

 Feel free to share and spread the word.

 Have Fun!